 1. Is this the right patient?2.
 Is this the right medication?3.
 Is this the right dosage?4.
 Is this the right means (i.e., pill, liquid, etc.)?5.
 Is this the right time?

-Clearly, the North Adams Home LPN who administered these medications failed to properly administer these checks.
+Clearly, the North Adams Home LPN who administered these medications failed to properly administer these checks, resulting in the wrongful death of the resident.

 In addition, this wasn’t the first time the LPN had been guilty of medication errors.
 This fatal incident occurred in December of 2011.
 On November 12, the same LPN gave the wrong medications to the very same resident.
 On November 13th, the LPN failed to give a prescribed medication to another resident.
 On December 17th and 18th (year unknown) the LPN gave the wrong medications to another resident.
 Errors were also noted multiple times from 2004 to 2008, and also in 2010.